Hammertoe

 • Formation of open-end sores in the most severe cases

-The treatment course of hammertoe depends upon the intensity of the condition.
+The treatment course of Hammer Toes depends upon the intensity of the condition

 The Nonsurgical Process: A variety of nonsurgical methods may be employed in order to curb the condition and its associated symptoms.